 After 45 days of my coding training I was confident to code the diagnostic and interventional radiology.
 Soon, after few months I applied for CPC exam, since I wanted credentials for my career growth.
 I used my all coding knowledge for the preparation of CPC exam.
 And then the day came, when I Cleared the CPC exam in first attempt.
 I was so happy about the whole journey as a medical coder.
 I just wanted to share some part of my life with you guys, hope you would have also enjoyed your journey as a medical coder.

-One Thought to “My Journey from a trainee Medical coder to a CPC certified Medical coder”
+1 thought on “My Journey from a trainee Medical coder to a CPC certified Medical coder”